All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How do I handle group runs and social eating on Wegovy?

 Post-run brunch is a running culture staple.
 On Wegovy, order a smaller portion, eat slowly, and enjoy the social aspect without pressure to clean your plate.
-Most running friends will not notice or comment on your portion size.
+Most running friends won't notice or comment on your portion size.

 Should I pause Wegovy during an injury layoff?